-They will be given a little red record button to start recording
+A little red record button to record

-They can record their beautiful faces, or they can upload a video clip if they like they can record their screen, which is a great new feature.
+They can record their beautiful faces, or they can upload a video clip if they like.
+They can record their screen, which is a great new feature.

 At the end of their recording, they can continue to add more or they can take a selfie.

 Once they put in their selfie, add their title, description, and click complete.

 How can I use this in my class?